 Spring in Europe is cooler and maybe even a bit chilly, so dress in layers so it’s easy to peel if you need to.
 Or, to add some on when the temp drops at night.
 Guys, it can be pretty cold in Europe this time of year.
 The forecast may say 60’s but when you’re outside walking it can get chilly.
 You’ll notice I’m suggesting A LOT of layers so you can adjust accordingly.

 And it doesn’t matter if you’re going to London, Paris, Rome or Barcelona – you basically need the same type of outfits in all of those places.
 In fact, you could use this packing guide for a trip to NYC or Washington, DC as well.

 First and most importantly, start with a base color.
 If you keep with the same color theme it will cut down on the number of shoes you need.
-We are always a fan of black.
-It’s always chic, and easy to mix and match AND it doesn’t show drips or stains like white – if you’re a messy eater like one of us that’s important to keep in mind.
+I’m always a fan of black.
+It’s always chic, and easy to mix and match AND it doesn’t show drips or stains like white – if you’re a messy eater like me, that’s important to keep in mind.